 - Visitation is restricted entirely for all minors (18 years of age and younger) in the Neonatal Care Unit at ST. FRANCIS eastside.

 Children ages 12 and younger must be accompanied by an adult at all times.
 Nursing will consult with all visitors bringing children into the hospital on any special safety requirements or stipulations needed before the child is allowed into the patients room.
-Children may not be left unattended on the Nursing floor or unit, in waiting areas, or in other locations such as lobbies or the Cafeteria.
+Children may not be left unattended at any time.

 protecting our health